Latest News

 oCTOBER 2022

-MHEALTH COMMUNITY WORKSHOP
+mHEALTH COMMUNITY WORKSHOP

 On October 22, 2022, Dr. Fiona Schulte and her team hosted a virtual community workshop on #childhoodcancer survivorship in collaboration with Fuselight Creative and Cambian.
 This was a knowledge mobilization initiative stemming from a multi-site patient-oriented research project investigating the aftercare experience of survivors of childhood cancer.
 We invited survivors of childhood cancer, caregivers, healthcare professionals, and researchers to exchange knowledge on ways to enhance the survivorship experience.
 Information gathered will inform the development of a Canada-wide platform to educate, engage, and connect survivors on their aftercare.
 This research is funded by the CIHR Catalyst Grant in Patient-Oriented Research.